Dmitri9149/Fullstack_React_Application/README.md

-Node backend server for my frontend
+Node (CRUDE) backend server for frontend
 React project 'Phonebook': https://github.com/Dmitri9149/React-applications/tree/master/phonebook

 The project is in progress, the satges :

-- return list of persons , request to http://localhost:3001/
+- return JSON of persons , request to http://localhost:3001/api/persons
+- request to http://localhost:3001/info -> some info